futurearchitecture/ArchVault/README.md

 ## Map of Contents / MoC
 MoC - prefix for Map of Content files.
-The [[What is - a Map of Content]] explains in greater depth.
+The [[What is - Map of Content]] explains in greater depth.